misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 error out:

 * Can not provision cluster of size 1, i.e. the variable __vm_count__ should be at least 2
-* After a cluster is provisioned it has to be restarted manually in order for each VM to properly acquire its domain name
+* After a cluster is provisioned it has to be restarted in order for each VM to properly acquire the domain name from the DHCP server

 ### TODO list

 * Use [Logical Volume Manager](https://www.sourceware.org/lvm2/) to create disk partitions for the disk images of the virtual machines
 * Implement method to specify the virtual machines by name in the inventory file
-* Download of CoreOS image shoould be done only if the image was not downloaded already, or if explicitly requested
+* Download of CoreOS image should be done only if the image was not downloaded already, or if explicitly requested
-* At the end of _create_, _start_ and _restart_ commands there are pauses of fixed number of seconds to gibe the VM a chance to complete the operation.
-It will be better to query and status of the VMs and finish when _libvirt_ gives positive indicates.
+* At the end of _create_, _start_ and _restart_ commands there are pauses of fixed number of seconds to give the VMs chance to complete the operation.
+Instead the playbook should query the status of the VMs and finish when _libvirt_ gives positive indicates.
-~~* Acquire new etcd discovery token automatically every time new cluster is provisioned~~
+* _etcd_ cluster should be initialized via either discovery token or explicitly setting the peer hostnames ~~* Acquire new etcd discovery token automatically every time new cluster is provisioned~~